inertiajs/inertia-phoenix/README.md

 The Inertia.js client library comes with with server-side rendering (SSR) support, which means you can have your Inertia-powered client hydrate HTML that has been pre-rendered on the server (instead of performing the initial DOM rendering).

 > [!NOTE]
-> The steps for enabling SSR in Phoenix are similar to other backend frameworks, but instead of running a separate Node.js server process to render HTML, this library spins up a pool of Node.js process workers to handle SSR calls.
-We'll highlight those differences below.
+> The steps for enabling SSR in Phoenix are similar to other backend frameworks, but instead of running a separate Node.js server process to render HTML, this library spins up a pool of Node.js process workers to handle SSR calls and manages the state of those node processes from your Elixir process tree.
+This is mostly just an implementation detail that you don't need to be concerned about, but we'll highlight how our `ssr.js` script differs from the Inertia.js docs.

 ### Add a server-side rendering module

-To get started, you'll need to create a JavaScript module that exports a `render` function to perform the actual server-side rendering of pages.
+You'll need to create a JavaScript module that exports a `render` function to perform the actual server-side rendering of pages.
 For the purpose of these instructions, we'll assume you're using React.
 The steps would be similar for other front-end environments supported by Inertia.js, such as [Vue](https://github.com/CallumVass/inertia_vue) and [Svelte](https://github.com/tonydangblog/phoenix-inertia-svelte).

 Suppose your main `app.jsx` file looks something like this: